 Add about a fourth of the milk to the egg mixture, whisking constantly to incorporate it evenly without cooking the eggs.

 Pour the egg mixture back into the saucepan with the hot milk.
 Return to heat and stir constantly with a spatula until the mixture thickens and coats the back of the spoon.
+The filling will be very thick and should run off the spoon in ribbons when lifted out of the pot.
 Again, do not boil.

 Pour the filling into the pie crust and let cool completely.
 Refrigerate 2-3 hours or until ready to serve.
 Sprinkle with cinnamon before serving.